Cybercrime takes two forms:

-The Australian Criminal Intelligence Commission is concerned about cybercriminals who are trying to make a profit from everyday Australians.
+The Australian Criminal Intelligence Commission (ACIC) is concerned about cybercriminals who are trying to make a profit from everyday Australians.

 The Cyber Security Review, led by the Department of the Prime Minister and Cabinet, found that cybercrime is costing the Australian economy up to $1 billion annually in direct costs alone.
 Cybercrime is diverting funds from the legitimate Australian economy to the illegitimate economy.
 In addition to loss of money, cybercrime causes other damage including: